Skip to Main Content

 Available on the library's Lexis computers.

 To Shepardize a citation from the main search box, type shep: before the citation and click Search.
-To Shepardize when reading a case, click on the Shepardize this document link located on the right side of the screen.
+To Shepardize when reading a case, click on the Shepardize document link located on the right side of the screen.

 BCITE Bloomberg Law